 Then act quickly.
 Your focus should be on making sure the bullying stops.
 Follow up with all children involved, explore what has taken place and action needed to stop it happening again.
-The other child or children may deny what has taken place, may share that it has been in retaliation - and will very often have an alternative story.
-The important message is that you will not tolerate bullying of any kind, that someone has been hurt and that something needs to change.
-Agree with all children what the next steps will be and a time when you will check in.
+The bullying of any kind, that someone has been hurt and that something needs to change.
+Agree with all children what the next steps will be and a time